moravianlibrary/Rozcestnik-studovna/private/tisk.en.md

 # Print

-From the computers in the Study Rooms you can print paper size A4 or A3, in colour or black & white.
+From the computers in the study rooms you can print paper size A4 or A3, in colour or black & white.
 You just need your library card with credit on it.
 To charge the card with credit use the self-service machine located on the ground floor next to the Information desk or go to the Circulation Desk.

 <!--![](/images/help/tisk/automat.jpg)-->